cmmedu/iterative-xblock/README.md

 The structure of each Iterative XBlock resembles a table, allowing for the addition of up to 9 rows of content.
 Each row can consist of 1 to 4 cells, with each cell capable of containing one of the following types of content:

-- Fixed text: Simply text, utilized for providing context.
+- **Fixed text**: Simply text, utilized for providing context.
-- Question: An open-ended question assigned a unique ID within the course.
+- **Question**: An open-ended question assigned a unique ID within the course.
-- Answer: Corresponds to the ID of a question defined in another Iterative XBlock within the course.
+- **Answer**: Corresponds to the ID of a question defined in another Iterative XBlock within the course.
 This enables the display of a student's answer to that specific question.

 ### Additional configuration